unbranched/NoteBuddy/README.md

 - Do some code reviewing;
 - Add some (external) back-up functionality;
 - The possibility to work with multiple user accounts;
-- Create a better way for validating the login password.
+- Create a better way for validating the login password;
+- Come up with the possibility to hash keys in Android's in shared preferences.

 # Changes
+- Version 1.1.2: One can now send plain text directly to NoteBuddy.
+Furthermore two bugs fixed.
+Primarily, a bug that prevents users with Android API leven < 24 to login.
+Lastly, in some cases it was possible to go back to the previous activity, even when the user had locked the session;
 - Version 1.1.1: Bugfix and Dutch translation added;
 - Version 1.1.0: enhanced encryption based on key derivation.
 To strengthen security, it is decided to delete the forgotten password functionality.
 See [this issue](https://github.com/YoeriNijs/NoteBuddy/issues/1).
 Furthermore, code cleaned and added Japanese translation;
 - Version 1.0.1: due a bug it was possible that one was not able to login.
 Fixed;